Rodolfo Castro Player Props: Pirates vs. Rays

 Rodolfo Castro At The Plate

-- Castro has five doubles, three home runs and 10 walks while batting .286.
+- Castro is batting .275 with five doubles, three home runs and 10 walks.

-- Among the qualifying batters in MLB, he ranks 43rd in batting average, 26th in on-base percentage, and 56th in slugging.
+- Among the qualified hitters in baseball, he ranks 54th in batting average, 33rd in on-base percentage, and 69th in slugging.

-- Castro is batting .368 with one homer during his last outings and is riding a five-game hitting streak.

-- Castro has picked up an RBI in 22.2% of his games this year, with two or more RBI in 14.8% of his games.
-He has also plated three or more runs in one contest.
+- Castro has driven in a run in six games this year (21.4%), including four games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in six games this year (22.2%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.